-The public engagement consisted of two main components:
+For this study, the public engagement consisted of two main components:

-- Pop-up Events: - Jerry Adams Chili Cook-Off November 12, 2022 - Marco Island Farmers Market December 7, 2022 - Online Questionnaire November 11, 2022 to January 16, 2023
+- Pop-up Events: - Jerry Adams Chili Cook-Off November 12, 2022 - o Marco Island Farmers Market December 7, 2022 - Online Questionnaire November 11, 2022 to January 16, 2023

 The online questionnaire received 230 responses through the website and an additional 34 responses were completed at the Farmers Market.
 At the events, post card handouts were distributed which provided a brief project description, project location map, and project website.
-Following the first event at the Jerry Adams Chili Cook-Off, email notifications were sent to the City of Marco Island Chambers of Commerce, City of Marco Island, Collier Area Transit, adjacent Home Owner Associations within the study area, and local schools providing project information and the survey link.
-A summary of the public engagement can be found in Appendix B.
+Following the first event at the Jerry Adams Chili Cook-Off, email notifications were sent to the City of Marco Island Chambers of Commerce, City of Marco

+Island, Collier Area Transit, adjacent Home Owner Associations within the study area, and local schools providing project information and the survey link.